Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Introduction

 Section~\ref{sec:protocol} describes protocols for generating an arbitrary graph state using only local CZ gates, $Y$ measurements, and long-range logical Bell pair generations.
 We discuss here why minimizing the number of edges cut fails (such as with an algorithm like Kernighan–Lin \cite{kl_algo}) for graph state partitioning, and why our generation protocol, \textit{vertex cover grafting} (VCG) better embodies the goal of minimizing entanglement between partitions.
 Our VCG protocol requires a number of Bell pairs equal to the sizes of the matchings across all partitions, and we find that algorithm design for this metric also reduces other measures of entanglement, namely cut rank (discussed in Appendix~\ref{sec:cutrank}).

 Our main contribution is discussed in Section~\ref{sec:algorithm}, where we introduce and describe our heuristic algorithm, BURY, that we develop to reduce the number of required long-range logical Bell pairs consumed by VCG, and moreover reduce entanglement entropy between partitions.
 Following this, Section~\ref{sec:results} compares our method to heuristically applied existing algorithms that were designed for minimizing the total number of edges cut by the $k$-partition.
 We show that our method outperforms nearly all existing methods on most graphs tested.
-We find one particular method based on graph coarsening, METIS \cite{KARYPIS199896}, to be competitive with our heuristic algorithm when applied to minimizing the sizes of matchings across partitions on certain specific classes of sparser graphs.
-This discovery of graph-coarsening-based partitioning methods being particularly effective for graph-state partitioning as well is also notable for future algorithm development, we believe.
+We find only one other method (based on graph coarsening, METIS \cite{KARYPIS199896}) which even approaches the performance of our heuristic algorithm, beating us only on a few synthetic micro-benchmarks unrelated to real algorithmic graph states.
+While METIS has already been used for inspiration of circuit partitioning methods \cite{Burt2026multilevelframework}, seeing its performance as a graph coarsening based method performing well in our context is notable for future algorithm development.

-Finally, Section~\ref{sec:dynamic_compilation} provides preliminary discussion for applying our work to the situation of consuming the graph state while generating it (dynamic compilation), as well as potential future work on the topic.
-Section~\ref{sec:conclusion} continues the discussion of potential future work beyond dynamic compilation.
-In the Appendix, plots showing that our method works just as well for reducing cut rank is presented.
+Section~\ref{sec:dynamic_compilation} provides preliminary discussion for applying our work to the situation of consuming the graph state while generating it (dynamic compilation), as well as potential future work on the topic.
+Finally, Section~\ref{sec:conclusion} continues the discussion of potential future work beyond dynamic compilation.
+In the Appendix, plots showing that our method works just as well for reducing cut rank are presented.
+Additionally, we provide a proof of the NP hardness of finding a balanced partition of a graph such that the maximum matching between partitions is minimized, a problem that our heuristic algorithm aims to solve.